-The greater power of LR parsers is why some automatic parser generation tools - including the standard Linux utility bison - generate bottom-up parsers.
+The greater power of LR parsers is why most automatic parser generation tools - including bison which we will use in labs - generate bottom-up parsers.
 It's easier to take a grammar specification and make a reasonably fast LR parser from it.
 There are disadvantages, however, and they mostly have to do with nice error messages.
 The problem with LR parsers for compilers is that they try so hard to parse the language, that sometimes they shift everything onto the stack before realizing the parse is never going to work.
 In such cases, a recursive-descent parser probably would give a much nicer error message, right at the source of the mistake in the code.
 But as we discussed, the LL(1) grammars required to make recursive-descent parsers work quickly are more restrictive.
 This is the trade-off that must be made!